jeetgoyal80/finance-dashboard-backend/README.md

 ### Why Aggregation Pipelines

-Aggregation is preferred because:
+I intentionally kept these calculations inside the database layer as much as possible.
+Aggregation pipelines are a better fit here because:

-- computation happens closer to the database
+- computation happens closer to the data
-- less raw data needs to be transferred into application memory
+- less raw data needs to be loaded into application memory
-- grouped calculations remain efficient as data volume grows
+- grouped queries scale better than manual loops
-- the implementation better reflects real analytical API design
+- the backend logic stays closer to how analytical APIs are usually built in real systems

-This is an important architectural choice because the assignment explicitly emphasizes analytics quality, not just endpoint completeness.
+This part of the project mattered a lot because the assignment was clearly testing backend reasoning, not only endpoint implementation.

-## 9. API Documentation
+## 10. API Documentation

 Swagger UI is available at:

 `http://localhost:5000/api-docs`

-It provides an interactive interface for viewing endpoint definitions, request bodies, query parameters, and responses.
+It gives an easy way to inspect endpoints, request bodies, query parameters, and responses without needing a frontend client.

 ### Using JWT in Swagger